-Panic, fear and budget-busting scenarios set in….
-Long car rides of cranky toddlers or teenagers with a destination to stressful in-laws, to spend time during the holiday season can make anyone feel less than joyful.
+Panic, fear, and budget-busting scenarios set in… Long car rides of cranky toddlers or teenagers with a destination to stressful in-laws, to spend time during the holiday season can make anyone feel less than joyful.
 The feelings would be more accurately pure dread right?
-I know the feeling all too well, however lucky for us there are several amazingly helpful natural solutions to holiday stress!
+I know the feeling all too well, however lucky for us there are several amazingly helpful natural solutions to managing holiday stress!

 Holiday stress got you down?

 So you realize that stress is your enemy and it is blatantly knocking on your door what exactly can you do about it?
 There is always the bottle of anxiety medication that just about any doctor would happily prescribe, however, the negative side effects will greatly outweigh any positive ones (just listen to the fast-talking voice at the end of the commercial).
-Luckily there are several natural ways that help us to manage or lessen stress and also the effects that stress has on us.
+Luckily there are several natural ways at managing holiday stress or anxiety and therefore the effects that stress has on us.

 Meditation and the known benefits are light years ahead of any anxiety medication, and millennia’s older.
 This time-tested technique is proven to lower blood pressure, heart rate, stress, and anxiety while achieving a higher level of peace of mind.
 Many different meditation techniques can be done anywhere, at just about point in time.
 Middle of the high-stress family filled turkey dinner or in the middle of looking over your budget-busting holiday expenses!